Church Missions House

 The Domestic and Foreign Missionary Society sought to develop a dedicated headquarters for much of the 19th century.
 The Church Missions House building was built between 1892 and 1894.
 The building was sold in 1963 to the Federation of Protestant Welfare Agencies (FPWA).
 The New York City Landmarks Preservation Commission designated Church Missions House as a landmark in 1979, and it was added to the National Register of Historic Places in 1982.
-The FPWA moved out of the building in 2015, and Fotografiska New York opened there in 2019.
+The FPWA moved out of the building in 2015.
+Fotografiska New York, an offshoot of the Swedish photography museum Fotografiska, occupied it from 2019 to 2024.